 If you have not finished paying off your court fines in full, do not give up.
 Speak with the experienced New Jersey expungement lawyers at Katherine O’Brien Law today for a free case evaluation.
 Our New Jersey expungement lawyers have successfully represented many clients in arguing that they either substantially complied with their payment plan or could not do so due to compelling circumstances – saving them years of waiting.

 At Katherine O’Brien Law, we offer not only top-notch expungement services but our experienced lawyers are affordable.
-We offer the lowest expungement prices guaranteed with all inclusive expungements starting at just $695.00.
-Moreover, we offer flexible payment plans and can start working on your case with just $300.00 down.
+We offer all inclusive expungements starting at just $895.00.
+Moreover, we offer flexible payment plans and can start working on your case with just $350.00 down.
 If you still owe fines or paid them off late, call us now at 856-832-2482.